rosati-tom/rosati-tom.github.io/pages/curriculum.md

 A short resume of my studies:

+ - 2020-Now: Research associate at Imperial College, London.

- - 2017-Now: PhD student (member of the BMS and the IRTG 1740).
+ - 2017-2020: PhD student @ FU Berlin (member of the BMS and the IRTG 1740, under the supervision of Professor Nicolas Perkowski).

- - 2015-2017: Master @ Humboldt University: master thesis "The KPZ equation on the real line" (under the supervision of Professer Nicolas Perkowski).
+ - 2015-2017: Master @  HU Berlin (under the supervision of Professer Nicolas Perkowski).

  - 2012-2015: Bachelor @ Tor Vergata University: bachelor thesis on "Tropical